 Now when you launch and use your app the tracking calls can be monitored in Live Events.

-Live Events will display event activity coming from all tracking sources, but you can create a filtered Stream of events based on any of the event attributes being passed.
+Live Events will display event activity coming from all tracking sources, but you can create an event feed based on any of the event attributes being passed.
 This can helpful when validating your mobile installation.

-To create a filtered Stream for your mobile app:
+To create an event feed for your mobile app:

 tealium_library_nameequals (Custom Value) "Android"

-The Stream condition can be based on any attribute that uniquely identifies events coming from your app.
+The event feed condition can be based on any attribute that uniquely identifies events coming from your app.